nixworks/public/news/2012/08/10/index.md

 ##### South Korea
 ### [The South Korean Yonhap news agency reports that the President of South Korea Lee Myung-bak is considering visiting the disputed Liancourt Rocks, which are also claimed by Japan. ](/news/2012/08/10/the-south-korean-yonhap-news-agency-reports-that-the-president-of-south-korea-lee-myung-bak-is-considering-visiting-the-disputed-liancourt-r.md)
-_Context: Japan, Lee Myung-bak, Liancourt Rocks, South Korea, South Korean president, Yonhap_
+_Context: Japan, Lee Myung-bak, Liancourt Rocks, South Korea, South Korean President, Yonhap_

 ##### United States
 ### [The United States says they are planning to help clean up herbicide Agent Orange from areas of Vietnam, the first time since the Vietnam War ended in 1975. ](/news/2012/08/10/the-united-states-says-they-are-planning-to-help-clean-up-herbicide-agent-orange-from-areas-of-vietnam-the-first-time-since-the-vietnam-war.md)